SofianeB/ecas-web/README.md

 2. Update the 'conf/db.php' configuration file.
 3. Download PHPMailer 5.2 from https://github.com/PHPMailer/PHPMailer in the web application path.
 4. Place the picture with the main logo under the 'img' folder and rename it as 'ecas_logo.png'.
-5. Place the picture with the institution logo under the 'img' folder and rename it as 'institute.png'.
+5. Place the picture with the institution logo under the 'img' folder and rename it as 'institute.png' and, for each web page, fill in the 'href' attribute of the relative 'a' tag with the link to the institution website.